nutjob-laboratories/merk/README.txt

     pip install pyOpenSSL
     pip install service_identity

-**MERK** is being developed with Python 3.13 on Windows 11 and Linux Mint.
+**MERK** is being developed with Python 3.13 on Windows 11 and Python 3.12 on Linux Mint 22.2.

 If you're running Windows, and you're getting errors when trying to run **MERK**, you may have to install another library, [pywin32](https://pypi.org/project/pywin32/).
 You can also install this with [**pip**](https://pypi.org/project/pip/):